FAQ

 - Why do OSHA formulas require us to subtract 7 dB from the Noise Reduction Rating (NRR)?

-- Does OSHA require companies cut the Noise Reduction Rating (NRR) in half?
+- Does OSHA require hearing protection de-rating (cut the Noise Reduction Rating (NRR) in half)?